srdusr/notes/languages/markdown.md

 # header/title `#`
 ## sub heading `##` or `###...` for even smaller headers
-This is a normal body of text and to go the next line we need to
+This is a normal body of text and to go to the next line we need to
 press space twice or `tab` and then enter `<CR>`
 1. To make ordered list use a number and punctuation mark `1.`